rna-oop/2425-m1-geniomhe-group-6/lab3/README-before.md

 ### For the Visitor Design Pattern

-Advantages: Some of the _primary_ goals of a visitor pattern were actually met in the previous implementation (symbolized by ✅)._As previously discussed, there are equivalent notions have been found between this and the prior implementation (check [visitor pattern explanation](#2-visitor-design-pattern))._:
+_As previously discussed, equivalent notions have been found between this and the prior implementation (check [visitor pattern explanation](#2-visitor-design-pattern))_

-* [x] The Visitor Pattern allows you to separate the logic of traversing the molecular structure from the operations applied to it; instead of having the RNA_Molecule class handle both data representation and output formatting, the visitor can encapsulate format-specific logic keeping the RNA_Molecule class clean and focused on its main purpose (molecular structure representation). _previous implementation met this goal_
-* [x] It allows support for other output formats (_e.g., csv, json_) to be added at any point in development without modifying the previous code (open-closed principle). _previous implementation met this goal_
-* [ ] Formatting is split to account for different structural elements seperately, which can be seen as an advantage in terms of code readability and maintainability, but also as a disadvantage in terms of code complexity (described next).
-* [ ] Ability to accept a visitor from any object of the structure, which can be seen as an advantage in terms of flexibility (portray the object in the way its represented in the file), however it's an encapsulated property that is generally not used in the current implementation, having the official writing interface handeled by `RNA_IO` class (takes directly an RNA object and a file format to write to).

-Disadvantages:
-* Complex code: previous implementation handeled writing like the visitor pattern (in a seperate class from `RNA_Molecule`) but performed it in a more direct way by directly flattening a molecule object into a list of atoms and formatting it to a file.
+There is 2 advantages of the Visitor Design Pattern, only thanks to its indirect relation to the object structure (`accept` method that takes a `Visitor` object):
+* [x] The user now can perform exporting from an `RNA_Molecule` object, a functionality that we wanted to have access to initially while keeping the object clean and decoupled.
+Noting that it can take _any_ visitor type, it allows for a more flexible and extensible design.
+* [x] Having a `Structure` parent, we can add as many as children as we want in the future without needing to worry about decoupling them everytime we implement them, but rather directly overriding the `accept` method in the new class and providing `Visitor` with an overloaded `visit` method (efficiency in terms of code writing).